wangqinNick/tp/docs/DeveloperGuide.md

 All of the above features are wrapped in a compact, no-frills command-line interface.
 No confusing menus and dropdowns to distract you; only simple commands to give you what you want.

+## Implementation
+This section describes some noteworthy details on how certain features are implemented.

+### Add/Delete Feature
+This feature is facilitated by the TaskManager, ModuleManager and proposed NoteManager classes.
+Extending from the Command classes are the AddModule, AddTask and proposed AddNotes Command classes.
+It implements the following operations:
+* AddTask#addTask() - Add a task to the task list through TaskManager.add()
+* AddModule#addModule() - Add a module to the module list through ModuleManager.add()
+* DeleteTask#deleteTask() - Deletes a task from the task list through TaskManager.delete()
+* DeleteModule#deleteModule() - Deletes a module from the module list through ModuleManager.delete()\

+To add on, each Command class has a execute() which will run in the main loop.
+This returns a CommandResult object which will print a message to the user.

 ## User Stories

 |Version| As a ... | I want to ... | So that I can ...|